cespare/glp/README.md

 * You should configure your VCS to ignore the `glp/_cache` directory (but leave `glp/` and any other files inside it alone).
 If you're using git, you could put `/glp/_cache` in the `.gitignore` in your project root.

+### Motivation

+Here are some of the goals behind glp:

+* Pin dependencies to particular revisions without having to check the code into the repository or use submodules.
+* Build code in an isolated environment that cannot accidentally pull in dependencies from the global `$GOPATH`.
+* Provide tooling for discovering and downloading/pinning new dependencies.
+* No switching cost when working on a project (such as sourcing setup shell scripts).
+* Keep application code anywhere (not in a predefined hierarchy determined by a global `$GOPATH`).
+* Support all the version control tools that the Go tool supports (except svn).
+* Allow for keeping root both in the project root or split into packages in the `src` directory.
+* For projects with multiple packages, import the package like `"foo"`, not `"github.com/org/proj/foo"`.

 ### Similar projects